vercel/now-builders/errors/now-next-legacy-mode.md

 In order to create the smallest possible lambdas Next.js has to be configured to build for the `serverless` target.

-1. Serverless Next.js requires Next.js 8 or later, currently this version is out on the `latest` release channel:
+1. Serverless Next.js requires Next.js 8 or later, to upgrade you can install the `latest` version:

 ```
 npm install next --save